Trick or Treatment?: Reception

-The book received generally good reviews.
-The New England Journal of Medicines review said this about the authors: "Simon Singh is a physicist and science journalist, and his coauthor, Edzard Ernst, is a physician and professor of complementary medicine.
-Ernst is one of the best qualified people to summarize the evidence on this topic."
-The Daily Telegraph found the book to be "a clearly written, scrupulously scientific examination of the health claims of key areas of alternative medicine: acupuncture, homeopathy, chiropractic therapy and herbal medicine.
+Writing for The Daily Telegraph, Katie Owen and Sally Cousins described the book as "a clearly written, scrupulously scientific examination of the health claims of key areas of alternative medicine: acupuncture, homeopathy, chiropractic therapy and herbal medicine.
 The results are stark.
 In no case, apart from in some limited ways in herbal medicine, do any of these 'therapies' work.
 On the contrary, they can be life-threatening."
-The journal Nature tempered a generally positive review with a concern that the authors' sense of certainty "mirrors that of the proponents of alternative therapies, leaving each position as entrenched as ever."